 Wisconsin Army National Guard

 Brig.
-Gen. Mark E. Anderson is Wisconsin's assistant adjutant general for Army.
+Gen. Mark E. Anderson is Wisconsin's Deputy Adjutant General for Army.
 As such, he commands the

 7,800 Soldiers of the Wisconsin Army National Guard and is responsible to the adjutant general for all aspects

 of its mission performance and readiness in response to any federal or domestic requirement.
 The Wisconsin

 Army National Guard has four major subordinate commands: the 32nd Infantry Brigade Combat Team, the 157th

 Maneuver Enhancement Brigade, the 64th Troop Command and the 426th Regiment.

 Gen. Anderson earned his bachelor's degree in Water Resources from the University of Wisconsin-Stevens Point

 in 1986.
 He is a 1985 graduate of the Wisconsin Military Academy and has completed the Artillery Officer Basic